Field boundaries are a common feature of the Irish countryside. Those of value to wildlife include:

 - In a 3- year rotation cut only a third in winter.
 If the fields either side of a hedgerow are under the same management, consider cutting one side this year, other side next.

 - Aim to shape your hedgerow into a roughly triangular A-shaped profile, with a wide base; however, as before do consider leaving one side uncut altogether to encourage growth.
+The broad base allows light in at the base which encourages dense growth at a ground level which is more ideal for some birds nesting.

 - Take care to avoid cutting mature trees or saplings that will become your future hedgerow trees.
 These trees form an important canopy habitat for birds.